Skip to Main Content

 Rockefeller University Hospital exists solely to conduct clinical research.
 The specialized personnel and other resources available at the Hospital facilitate clinical research for both the investigator and the research participant.

-The Rockefeller University Hospital and Center for Clinical and Translational Science is particularly suitable to conducting studies involving moderate and low acuity patients, as well as high-intensity, high-complexity protocols such as pharmacokinetics and metabolic studies.
-The Hospital's strengths include a specialized Research Bionutrition Department, an on-site Research Pharmacy, and facilities to support long-stay inpatient studies, including an Art & Recreation Department, which offers participants pleasant and rewarding craft, video and computer activities in a safe and comfortable environment.
+The Rockefeller University Hospital and Center for Clinical and Translational Science is particularly suitable to conducting studies involving moderate and low acuity participants, as well as high-intensity, high-complexity protocols such as pharmacokinetics and metabolic studies.
+The hospital’s strengths include a specialized Research Bionutrition Department, an on-site Research Pharmacy, and facilities to support inpatient studies.